 Making sure complex first-year psychology concepts stick

-Course overhaul changes first-year psychology experience for more than 5,000 students each year
+Course overhaul changes first-year psychology experience for thousands of students each year

 It may be in a lecture hall, but this definitely isn’t your typical first-year psychology class.
 Students cluster in small groups wherever they can find a space, wielding measuring tapes and brightly coloured pencil crayons as they run a lightning-fast experiment on perception.
 The groups have about 30 minutes to conduct a series of peripheral vision tests, collect the resulting data, graph it and interpret their findings.